cvxgrp/cone_prog_refine/README.md

 the concatenation of the violations of the primal and dual constraints, and the duality gap, for any approximate primal-dual solution (or certificate) z ∈ 𝗥^(n).
-So, 𝒩 (z) = 0 if and only if z in an exact primal-dual solution or certificate, meaning one for which the optimality conditions are satisfied within machine precision.
+So, 𝒩 (z) = 0 if and only if z is an exact primal-dual solution or certificate, meaning one for which the optimality conditions are satisfied within machine precision.